-Members are advised to mention the figure against this keyword as applicable under the respective Statutes while generating UDIN.
+Members are advised to mention the figure in numbers against this keyword as applicable under the respective Statutes while generating UDIN.

-Q91.
-What is meant by Type & Units of Fuel Consumed in Energy Audit?
+- Q95.
+What is meant by Type & Units of Fuel Consumed in Energy Audit? - Ans.

-Ans.
 In this field, the name of any major type of Fuel (energy) used such as water, electricity energy, steam etc. is to be mentioned.
-Its consumption in Units is to be mentioned.
+Its consumption in Units is to be mentioned. - Q96.

-- Q92.
 What is meant by Method used for Valuation in Valuation Reports? - Ans.
-In this field, the Valuation Method such as Comparable Companies Multiple (CCM) Method, Comparable Transaction Multiple (CTM) Method, Discounted Cash Flow (DCF) Method, etc. is to be mentioned. - Q93.
+In this field, the Valuation Method such as Comparable Companies Multiple (CCM) Method, Comparable Transaction Multiple (CTM) Method, Discounted Cash Flow (DCF) Method, etc. is to be mentioned.

+- Q97.
 Under various Key Fields, the figures pertaining to which date are to be entered for generating UDIN? - Ans.
-The figures of the closing date of the Financial Year (Audit / Engagement Period) or the reporting date (as on date) as the case may be, should be filled in the key fields while generating UDIN. - Q94.
+The figures of the closing date of the Financial Year (Audit / Engagement Period) or the reporting date (as on date) as the case may be, should be filled in the key fields while generating UDIN. - Q98.
 Is it mandatory to mention UDIN on Financial Statements in addition to Audit Reports? - Ans.
+No, UDIN has to be mentioned on Audit Reports. - Q99.
+How to enter alphanumeric values during UDIN generation for Audit & Assurance Functions? - Ans.
+Since the data type has been changed from alphanumeric to numeric under Audit & Assurance Functions category, the mandatory fields will accept numeric values, whereas the optional/non- mandatory field will accept alphanumeric values.
+Extra fields can be added by "Add More" option, which will accept alphanumeric values.

-No, UDIN has to be mentioned on Audit Reports. - Q95.
-Whether UDIN is required for Management Services? - Ans.
-From 1st July, 2019 onwards, since UDIN is mandatory on all sorts of Audit, Assurance, Attest and Review services, UDIN is required for all Management Services. - Q96.
+Q100.
+Whether UDIN is required for Management Services?

+- Ans.
+From 1st July, 2019 onwards, since UDIN is mandatory on all sorts of Audit, Assurance, Attest and Review services, UDIN is required for all Management Services. - Q101.
 Whether single UDIN is required for one assignment which is to be conducted over a period? - Ans.
 One UDIN per assignment signature affixed at a time is required.
-In other words, in case where reports / certificates/ documents of an assignment are signed and submitted periodically or at different point of time such as Concurrent Audits/ Limited Review / Quarterly Review Reports etc. separate UDINs are to be generated. - In case of NBFC Audit also separate UDINs are required for Audit Report and Certificates issued from time to time during the year even if accepted as one assignment. - Q97.
-Do I need to take separate UDINs for Statutory Audit of Financial Statements and Tax Audit? - Ans.
-Yes, separate UDINs are required for audit of Financial Statements and Tax Audit because both are separate assignments and True and Fair view is given for Financial Statements and True and Correct view is given for Tax Audit assignment.
+In other words, in case where reports / certificates/ documents of an assignment are signed and submitted periodically or at different point of time such as Concurrent Audits/ Limited Review / Quarterly Review Reports etc. separate UDINs are to be generated.

+In case of NBFC Audit also separate UDINs are required for Audit Report and Certificates issued from time to time during the year even if accepted as one assignment.

+Q102.
+Do I need to take separate UDINs for Statutory Audit of Financial Statements and Tax Audit?

+Ans.
+Yes, separate UDINs are required for audit of Financial Statements and Tax Audit because both are separate assignments and True and

+Fair view is given for Financial Statements and True and Correct view is given for Tax Audit assignment.

-- Q98.
-Is UDIN required in case of Audit/Limited Review Reports from a Component Auditor to Principal Auditor? - Ans.
-Yes, UDIN is required to be generated by Component Auditor also. - Q99.
+Q103.
+Is UDIN required in case of Audit/Limited Review Reports from a Component Auditor to Principal Auditor?

+- Ans.
+Yes, UDIN is required to be generated by Component Auditor also. - Q104.
 Is UDIN required in case of Consolidation of Financial Statements? - Ans.
 Yes, UDIN is required for consolidation of Financial Statements.

-However separate UDINs are required for Standalone and Consolidated Financial Statements. - Q100.
-Is UDIN mandatory for Concurrent / Internal Audit of Banks? - Ans.
-Yes, UDIN is mandatory for Concurrent and Internal Audit of banks. - Q101.
-Whether UDIN is required on Prospective Financial Statements / Information? - Ans.
+However separate UDINs are required for Standalone and Consolidated Financial Statements.

+Q105.
+Is UDIN mandatory for Concurrent / Internal Audit of Banks?

+Ans.
+Yes, UDIN is mandatory for Concurrent and Internal Audit of banks.

+Q106.
+Whether UDIN is required on Prospective Financial Statements / Information?

+Ans.
 As per clause (3) of part-I of Second Schedule to the Chartered Accountants Act, 1949, a member in practice will be deemed to be guilty of professional misconduct if he engages in estimation of earnings contingent upon future transaction in a manner which may lead to the belief that he vouches for the accuracy of the forecast.